Best Workout Apps

 Indoor Cycling Bikes

-An indoor cycling bike is perhaps the most common and most recognizable type of stationary bike.
-The Peloton may be the most well-known example of an indoor cycling bike (however there are other cheaper alternatives to a Peloton).
+An indoor cycling bike is perhaps the most common (and most recognizable) type of stationary bike.
+The Peloton may be the most well-known example of an indoor cycling bike, but Peloton alternatives such as the Aviron Fit Bike, NordicTrack X24, and Bowflex VeloCore are also worthwhile cardio machines.

 woman riding peloton bike

-This bike will look and feel the most similar to a traditional road bike.
+This type of exercise bike will look and feel the most similar to a traditional road bike.
 The handlebars are out in front of you, which causes you to lean slightly forward.
 As you exercise, you can move from a seated position into a standing position.

 The pedals are located directly below your feet.
-Some bikes come with caged pedals, which work with most gym shoes, and some come with clip-ins, which require special cycling shoes.
-You can expect a small, narrow seat on an indoor cycle bike, though you can purchase a larger, more comfortable seat on a lot of models.
+Some bikes come with caged pedals, which work with most gym shoes, while some come with clipless pedals that require special cycling footwear.
+You can expect a small, narrow seat on an indoor cycle bike, though you can purchase a larger, more comfortable saddle if you prefer.

-What makes a cycling bike unique among exercise bikes is its exposed flywheel, which will use friction or magnetic resistance to create different levels of intensity.
-Often, you are able to control the resistance levels with a knob that you can turn directly over the flywheel.
-Some high-end bikes even allow you to adjust resistance digitally.
+What makes a cycling bike unique among exercise bikes is its exposed flywheel, which often uses friction or magnetic resistance to create different levels of intensity.
+Typically, you control the resistance levels with a knob that you can turn to raise or lower the friction level.
+Some high-end bikes even allow for digital resistance adjustments through built-in toggles.

 Great for high-intensity workouts